Sign up to receive important emails from us on current issues.

 I’m here in Brownsville, Texas to pay tribute to the end of an era and to say goodbye to a proud linkage with Project HOPE history.
 Here, at the Port of Brownsville, ESCO Marine is currently in the process of dismantling and scrapping the USS Sanctuary, the very last remaining Haven-class hospital ship and the sister ship of the original SS HOPE.
 Both ships have a proud and storied past and, while their ultimate paths diverged, they shared an identity shaped by compassion and the delivery of health care to those in need around the world.

 The Haven class of hospital ships was built for the United States Navy during World War II.
 Haven-class ships also served in the Korean War and the Vietnam War.
 The first ship was laid down in July 1943, while the last was launched in August 1944.
 In that span the United States produced six of these ships.
 The USS Haven was the lead class of the ship, followed by the USS Benevolence, the USS Tranquility, the USS Consolation, the USS Repose, and the USS Sanctuary.
-Out of the six, one sank in a collision in 1950, three were scrapped soon after the war, and the remaining two, the USS Consolation and the USS Sanctuary, still had a future yet to be written.

 The USS Consolation was commissioned in the U.S. Navy on 22 May 1945.
 She served in World War II relieving US prisoners of war in Japan.
 In 1950, the Consolation was the first ship to serve the United Nations forces during the Korean Conflict and the first ship to receive casualties directly by helicopter.
 On 30 December 1955, she was decommissioned by the Navy, leased to Project HOPE in March 1960 by the Eisenhower administration, and rechristened the SS HOPE.
 From 1960 to 1974, the ship operated under charter as our civilian hospital ship and made 10 voyages around the world delivering humanitarian assistance and health education.
 The SS HOPE was returned to the Navy in 1974, stricken from the rolls, and then scrapped in 1975.